FrancescoSaverioZuppichini/System-Programming-EX2-Cairocharts/EX2_GRADED_SP_CAIROCHARTS/README.md

 Axis are drawn into *draw_axis* and tick into *draw_lines*.

 ####Error handling
 In my implementation the returning value *1* means true and *0* means false.
 Booth commandline errors and std input are handled by shutting down the program.
+This are the error handled:

+- parsing float error (e.g with=a) in argv and std
+- partial command line (e.g with=)
+- no points